Users should read the Research Information Policy (coming soon) that explains different responsibilities relating to Pure and the data it contains.

 There are several user roles in Pure.
 Members of Edge Hill may hold more than one:

-- Personal user – a Person who has log in rights to Pure: only current academic staff at the time of writing.
+- Personal user – a Person who has log in rights to Pure and a public profile.

 - Reporter – a User or Personal user with the ability to generate, view, edit and share reports on certain content in Pure for specific organisational units.